France's Hollande at risk of losing gamble on steel furnaces

 Even if a competitor could find a reason to buy the furnaces, others question the logic of running them inside the bigger steel plant ArcelorMittal will still be operating without having their own steel-rolling facilities nearby.

-“There is every reason to be skeptical about the likelihood of the government finding a buyer,” Philippe Chalmin, a steel expert at Paris-Dauphine University, told the daily La Croix.
+“There is every reason to be sceptical about the likelihood of the government finding a buyer,” Philippe Chalmin, a steel expert at Paris-Dauphine University, told the daily La Croix.

 “It’s hard to imagine any of the big European steel companies wanting to increase their capacity.”